sean-peters-au/climbing-mono/docs/architecture.md

 ## Edge Devices

 Currently I deploy the entire stack to my local network.
-This gets a lot more complicated if I move core services to the cloud.
-This would allow easier access for other users, but means I have to figure out a solution to get around NAT (e.g. via message brokers)
+This all will get a lot more complicated if I move core services to the cloud.
+This was the original plan as it would allow me to deploy it for a public audience, but means I have to figure out a solution to get around NAT for user edge devices.
+Currently thinking a message broker approach, but gosh that sounds tedious.

 ### bb-sensor